PJMantoss/pix-store/README.md

 The reason for this project is to test my understanding of React Router, React Hooks, Custom Hooks, Context and PropTypes.
 The project was styled with CSS grid.

 After creating the basic structure (components and pages) of the site, I set up React Router which connects the links in the header to all the relevant pages and components (Cart and Photos).
 Then I set up Context for the app in a separate file.
+In the context file I created a custom component that renders the provider of the context created.
+Then I exported provider component so it can be eventually passed to a useContext hook.

 Date: December 2020